ajulik1997/i14_laser/README.md

 ## Introduction

 At the core of this "system" lies a [Raspberry Pi](https://www.raspberrypi.org/), used as a server running a python script which allows it to process text-based commands that it receives over network.
 A [Coherent Laser](https://www.coherent.com/) is connected to the Raspberry Pi via a USB-to-Serial interface, enabling the Pi to send commands to the laser and monitor its status.
 An [Arduino board](https://www.arduino.cc/) is also connected to the Raspberry Pi via a USB-to-Serial as well as a GPIO interface, and is mainly responsible for real-time generation of waveforms that are used to modulate the laser via a Digital-to-Analog converter (DAC).
-Additionally, a camera can also be connected to the Arduino, which can synchronize the camera's shutter with the modulation of the laser.
+Additionally, a camera can also be connected to the Arduino, which can synchronise the camera's shutter with the modulation of the laser.

 A diagram that illustrates this setup can be seen below.
 It was created using [draw.io](https://www.draw.io/), and the source can be downloaded [here](./resources/flowcharts/project_map.xml).